 Visitation Summary

-Yosemite surged to #5 in 2025, jumping from #6 with a 10% increase in visitation.
-With 4.28 million visitors, this was Yosemite’s busiest year in recent memory.
-We recommend only visiting this park in the off-season or during times that the reservation system is in place due to the severe overcrowding.
-Summer visitors face the timed-entry system or planning entrance very early or late in the afternoon.
+Yosemite moved up to #5 in 2025, passing Rocky Mountain with a roughly 4% increase to 4,278,413 visits.
+We recommend visiting this park in the off-season or during windows when the reservation system is in place, because the overcrowding is severe.
+Summer means timed entry or arriving very early or late in the day.

 Description

-Alas, it’s the 21st century, and John Muir’s “grandest of all temples of nature” is bursting at the seams with tourists in search of their latest social media trophy.
-But ultimately, it’s still Yosemite National Park.
-Once there, you’ll realize just why the park is one of the most popular in the US.
+Alas, it’s the 21st century, and John Muir’s “grandest of all temples of nature” is bursting at the seams with folks in search of their latest social media trophy.
+But in the end, it’s still Yosemite National Park.
+Once there, you’ll understand why it’s one of the most popular parks in the country.

-Despite the summer crowds, the valley and the park are truly one of the natural wonders of the world.
-The immense beauty found here is overwhelming and tends to make one feel small in the most humbling way.
+Despite the summer crowds, the valley remains one of the natural wonders of the world.
+The immensity of the place tends to make you feel small in the most humbling way.

 Best Time To Visit

 We recommend visiting in the off-season for the best experience.
-This means avoiding peak summer crowds by visiting in the spring and fall.
-Remember, February brings the Horsetail Fall, which is also so popular that it now requires reservations.
+That means avoiding peak summer by going in spring or fall.
+The valley in snow is something else and nearly empty.
+Remember that February’s Horsetail Fall “firefall” is now so popular it requires its own reservation.

 6. Rocky Mountain National Park